 For three decades, Atlanta-based photojournalist Shannon McCollum has traveled throughout the city with his Canon AE-1 to capture hip-hop artists like OutKast, Ludacris, T.I., Lil Jon and Future at the early stages of their music careers.

 Inspired by the photography of Gordon Parks and Annie Leibovitz, the intimate shots chronicle Atlanta’s rise to becoming a global entertainment capital in “Forever I Love Atlanta,” McCollum’s new solo exhibition opening Nov.
 7 at Callanwolde Fine Arts Center.
-The collection includes 40 photographs which heavily feature musicians working in recording studios, entertaining crowds and attending at social events.
+The collection includes 40 photographs that heavily feature musicians working in recording studios, entertaining crowds and attending at social events.

 Along with images of Atlanta’s hip-hop elite, there are pics of the late emcee The Notorious B.I.G. promoting his debut album, “Ready to Die,” at downtown Atlanta nightclub The Warehouse in 1994.
-There are also snapshots of other popular rappers known to frequent the city, such as Too $hort, E-40 and Lil Wayne, and still images from classic Atlanta parties like Sol Fusion.
+There are also snapshots of other popular rappers known to frequent the city, such as Too $hort, E-40 and Lil Wayne and still images from classic Atlanta parties like Sol Fusion.

 Grammy-winning rap duo OutKast at Georgia Aquarium.
+Courtesy of Shannon McCollum

 Credit: Shannon McCollum